 Mother’s Day Facts

-• British ‘mums’ opened nearly 30 million cards on Mothering Sunday 2022*
+- British ‘mums’ opened over 29 million cards on Mothering Sunday 2023*

-• We spent £1.5 billion on single greeting cards in 2022* [NB: This figure excludes packs and boxes of cards]
+- We spent over £1.5 billion on single greeting cards in 2023* [NB: This figure excludes packs and boxes of cards]

-*Source: The Greeting Card Association Annual Market Report which covers UK greeting card sales for single greeting cards in 2022 compared to 2021.
-The report shows a strong ‘bounce back’ from 2020 when retail sales were affected by the COVID-19 pandemic and closure of many non-essential retailers for long periods. .
+*Source: The Greeting Card Association Annual Market Report which covers UK greeting card sales for single greeting cards in 2023 compared to 2022.

 ** Source: Greeting Card Association Consumer Survey Report conducted in summer 2021.
 This includes information on changes in purchasing during and after the COVID-19 pandemic.